drush-ops/drush/README.txt

 version selected in the MAMP application settings.
 Under OS X, edit (or create if it does not already exist) a file called .bash_profile in your home folder.

-To use php 5.2.x, add this line to .bash_profile:
+To use php 5.3.x, add this line to .bash_profile:

-  export PATH="/Applications/MAMP/Library/bin:/Applications/MAMP/bin/php5.2/bin:$PATH"

-If you want to use php 5.3.x, add this line instead:

   export PATH="/Applications/MAMP/Library/bin:/Applications/MAMP/bin/php5.3/bin:$PATH"

+If you want to use php 5.4.x, add this line instead:

+  export PATH="/Applications/MAMP/Library/bin:/Applications/MAMP/bin/php5.4/bin:$PATH"

 If you have MAMP v.1.84 or lower, this configuration will work for both version of PHP: